albotero/0xbot/readme.md

 # 0xBot Trading Software

 `0xbot` is a python project created to perform automatic trading in crypto exchanges 24/7.
-Initially it can trade any pair in Binance exchange through their AP
+Initially it can trade any pair in Binance exchange through their API.

 # First of all ...